 Originally from Colombia, Felipe spent several years living in China before taking on his current role at Ocean Grounds Coffee.
 He says, “When I arrived in China… choices in the city were very scarce.
 Besides a few Starbucks outlets which were considered quite expensive at the time, there were two Western food restaurants… that served basic espresso drinks… Most Chinese coffee consumers, however, were still drinking Nestle or Maxwell instant coffees on campuses, at their offices, and even at home”.

-Instant coffee was popular in China until 2012, when imports started to decrease.
-This was due to an increased interest in ground coffee, with more consumers choosing to visit coffee houses over making instant coffee at home.
+Instant coffee was popular in China until 2012 when imports started to decrease.
+This was due to an increased interest in ground coffee, with more consumers choosing to visit coffee houses instead of making instant coffee at home.

-This increase in preference could be attributed to the rise of second wave coffee chains, such as Starbucks and Luckin Coffee.
+This preference could be attributed to the rise of second wave coffee chains such as Starbucks and Luckin Coffee.
 Currently, Starbucks owns over half of the share of the Chinese coffee market.
 Between 2017 and 2018 their revenue almost doubled, and it’s estimated that a new Starbucks store opens every 15 hours in the country.